History of China–United States relations: 1911–1937

+Japan also made secret treaties with the Allied Powers promising Japan the German territories in China.

+In January 1918, U.S. President Woodrow Wilson delivered the Fourteen Points speech which proposed self-determination and ending secret diplomacy among the powerful countries.
+This was received positively in China, which sought the return of the German holdings in Shandong, which Japan had seized early in World War I. At the Paris Peace Conference, Wilson dismissed a proposal for a racial equality provision in the treaty and agreed that Japan should keep Shandong.
+This led to outrage in China, where it was deemed the "betrayal at Versailles" and damaged the image of the Western countries.
+The result of the conference led many in Chinese elite circles to doubt the value of Western world views and whether such views could be adopted in China.
+It contributed to the intense nationalism characterized by the May Fourth Movement, and the tendency of intellectuals and activists in the 1920s to look to Moscow for leadership.

+The U.S.'s Minister to China, Paul Samuel Reinsch, resigned in protest over what he viewed as an unjust result in Japan retaining Germany's Shandong possessions.

-Bruce Elleman has argued that Wilson did not betray China at the Paris Peace Conference when he accepted the transfer of the German concession in Shandong to Japan, instead of allowing China to reclaim it.
-Wilson's action was in accord with widely recognized treaties which China had signed with Japan during the war.
+Bruce Elleman contends hat Wilson did not betray China at the Paris Peace Conference.
+He writes that Wilson's action was in accord with widely recognized treaties which China had signed with Japan during the war.
 Wilson tried to get Japan to promise to return the concessions in 1922, but the Chinese delegation rejected that compromise.
-The result in China was the growth of intense nationalism characterized by the May Fourth Movement, and the tendency of intellectuals and activists in the 1920s to look to Moscow for leadership.
-Japan also presented a further challenge to the policy with its Twenty-One Demands in 1915 made on the then-Republic of China.
-Japan also made secret treaties with the Allied Powers promising Japan the German territories in China.
-In 1931, Japan invaded and occupied Manchuria.
-The United States along with other countries condemned the action, leading to U.S. support for China in its war with Japan after 1937.

 In 1922 the Nine-Power Treaty signed by Washington, Beijing, Tokyo and London, and others, contained explicit protections for China.

 Frank Kellogg was the Secretary of State (1925–1929) and he followed the advice of Nelson Johnson, the new chief of the Division of Far Eastern Affairs.
 They favored China and protected it from threats from Japan.
 The key to Chinese sovereignty in foreign policy was to gain control of tariff rates, which Western powers had set at a low 5%, and to end the extra territoriality by which Britain and the others controlled Shanghai and other treaty ports.
 Kellogg and Johnson successfully negotiated tariff reform with China, thereby giving enhanced status to the Kuomintang and helping get rid of the unequal treaties.
 China was reunified by a single government, led by the Kuomintang (KMT) in 1928.
 With American help China achieved some of its diplomatic goals in 1928–1931.

+In 1931, Japan invaded and occupied Manchuria.
+The United States along with other countries condemned the action, leading to U.S. support for China in its war with Japan after 1937.